MIDL-Conference/midl-website-2022/pages/sponsorship-packages.md

 <li>Featured position on the online job board </li>
 </ul>

-* Short commercials shown during the breaks in our YouTube live stream, the corresponding virtual rooms, and on the main stage.
+* Short commercials shown during the breaks in our live stream, the corresponding virtual rooms, and on the main stage.

 ---